BuIlDaLiBlE/BetterHI3Launcher/README.md

 Windows 7 should technically work too if the above condition is met, however it's not supported by Microsoft since January of 2020 so I may not provide much support.

 ## Is this safe?
 I started this project with hope to help fellow Captains have a better experience with the game.
-Since the release in January there have been no cases of a ban.
+Since the release in January of 2021 there have been no cases of bans.
 After all, this is just an app that downloads the game and has some helpful utilities.
-However, it is wise to remember that this project is not affiliated with miHoYo and thus they have the final say about it.
+However, it is wise to remember that this project is not affiliated with HoYoverse and thus they have the final say about it.

 Ultimately, it is for you to decide whether to trust me or not.
 The launcher's code is open source though, so you're always welcome to look at it.
 On that note...